-Once the M2M Service Connection (Mcc or Mca) is established to the IN-CSE, the CSE-PoA of the ASN-CSE/MN-CSE or the AE-PoA of the ADN-AE shall be updated with the new established IP address.
+Once the M2M Service Connection (Mcc or Mca) is established to the CSE (SCS), the CSE-PoA of the ASN-CSE/MN-CSE or the AE-PoA of the ADN-AE shall be updated with the new established IP address.

-6.2.3 IN-CSE initiated connectivity establishment procedure
+6.2.3 CSE (SCS) initiated connectivity establishment procedure

-See clause 7.1 for NIDD based connection establishment and clause 7.5 3GPP Based Device Triggering.
+See clause 7.1 for NIDD based connection establishment and clause 7.5 for 3GPP Based Device Triggering.